What is a bottle bill?

 There are two main reasons container deposit schemes succeed in increasing recycling rates and reducing plastic waste.

 - Financial incentive: Bottle bills provide a financial incentive for consumers to return bottles and cans that might otherwise be littered or thrown in the trash.
-Giving a financial value to these empty containers – in some countries as much as $0.38 per bottle – means they are viewed and treated not as trash, but as a resource.
-In fact, deposits reduce beverage container litter by up to 80%.
+Giving a financial value to these empty containers means they are viewed and treated not as trash, but as a resource.
+In fact, deposits reduce beverage container litter by 40% or more.
 The results of the financial incentive are clear.
 For example, while the U.S. national recycling rate has stagnated for decades at around 34%, high-performing deposit return systems routinely collect 90% or more of containers for recycling.